EvilPatrick06/Programming-Class-Project/Documentation/README.md

 Wordy is a word-guessing game inspired by Wordle, but with several twists:

+### Wordy Basic Rules

     - Words are randomly selected from a predefined list and can be of any length.
+    - Choose your difficulty level: Easy has 4 letters, Medium has 6 letters, and Hard has 8 letters.
-- Players have a limited number of attempts to guess the word.
+    - You have a limited number of attempts to guess the word (You only get 6 of them!).
+    - Be strategic with your guesses to find the secret word in as few attempts as possible.
+    - Any English word is allowed, including proper nouns.
+    - No special characters.

+### Feedback System

-- After each guess, feedback is provided:
+    After each guess, you'll receive feedback:

         - The number of letters in the correct position.
-  - The number of correct letters in the wrong position.
+        - The number of correct letters but in the wrong position.
-  - If your guess has the wrong number of letters, the game will tell you, but it will not reveal the actual word length.

----
+### Strategy Tips

+    - Start with common letters and vowels.
+    - Use the feedback to eliminate impossible letters.
+    - Pay attention to letter positions to narrow down possibilities.

+Good luck guessing the secret word!""")

 ## Development Environment